wadester/wh_test_kernel/README.md

 5. This contains modules with the older /proc interface and the newer one.

+5. This may be expanded to include some examples of  dynamic kernel module support (DKMS).

-6. These will be expanded over time....
+6. These notes will be expanded over time....

 Files: